-The 2013 UNRWA Emergency Appeal in Gaza and the West Bank has three strategic priorities, which are common to both fields.
-They focus on preventing further deteriorations in food security; promoting, protecting and upholding the rights of refugees, including accessing services; and ensuring that UNRWA has sufficient capacity to effectively implement its emergency programmes.
-Through the Appeal, the Agency is requesting US$ 300,062,900 to cover the cost of emergency interventions in eight critical sectors: food assistance, cash assistance, job creation, community mental health, education, health, temporary shelter and shelter repair, and water and sanitation.
+The 2016 UNRWA Emergency Appeal in the occupied Palestinian territory has four strategic priorities.
+These priorities focus on preventing further deteriorations in food security; promoting, protecting and upholding the rights of refugees, including accessing services; and ensuring that UNRWA has sufficient capacity to effectively implement its emergency programmes.
+The Agency is requesting US$ 403 million in 2016 to cover the cost of emergency interventions in critical sectors such as food and cash assistance, livelihoods, protection, community mental health, education, shelter, and water and sanitation.

 Priorities for UNRWA emergency support to Palestine refugees affected by the recurrent hostilities in Gaza and by the ongoing blockade and occupation include emergency in-kind food assistance to approximately 830,000 Palestine refugees living beneath the poverty line, 45,870 emergency cash-for-work opportunities and counselling for over 25,000 refugee children.
 Summer Fun Weeks for 120,000 children will mitigate the impact of both conflict and poverty on students’ physical and mental health and on their learning and development.

 In the West Bank, UNRWA will provide emergency food assistance to almost 36,000 households, while cash-for-work opportunities will be directed towards improved camp environments, actively promoting female and youth participation.
 Mobile health clinics and mobile community mental health teams will serve communities facing significant obstacles to accessing health services, specifically in areas such as Area C and the Seam Zone.